suzannepk/hands-on-with-summit/challenges/Access_Ascent_and_Clone_Repo/README.md

 Please follow the instructions below to login to OLCF's Summit compute system and grab a copy of the code we'll be using.

-## Step 1: Use the username and password that you setup for Ascent to login.
+## Step 1: Use the username and password that you setup for Summit to login.

 ```
 ssh <username>@summit.olcf.ornl.gov
 ```

-Once you have successfully logged in to Ascent, you can move on to Step 2.
+Once you have successfully logged in to Summit, you can move on to Step 2.

 ## Step 2: Clone GitHub Repository for this Event